Code-at-LTH/3d-unity-ld-demo/README.md

 - From this menu you can also raise and modify the terrain in many ways.
 If raising terrain, remember to increase brush size and opacity.

 - Unpack the zip file into the Assets folder.
 You can also get these files and many more if you search for "Standard Assets" in the asset store, but we're on eduroam and that download is very large.
+- Drag `Assets->Characters->ThirdPersonCharacter->Prefabs->ThirdPersonController.prefab` into the scene.
+- Drag the main camera in the hierarchy to be a child of the `ThirdPersonController`.
+- This `Controller` isn't very good (try holding back), and the first person controllers are pretty broken, but they're well commented and they show the concepts pretty well.
+And again, my previous code-along has a lot of instructions and comments on getting started with coding in Unity.